Punit-Punit/Minimize-Cash-Flow/README.md

-# This system minimizes the number of transactions between multiple persons who borrow money from each other.
+# This system minimizes the number of transactions between multiple people who borrow money from each other.